CBIIT/fnlcr-bids-hpc/image_segmentation/README.md

 Call this script in order to generate metrics and create plots for evaluating how well your model performs a 2D image segmentation task on particular regions of interest (ROIs) with known masks having two classes: background (0) and foreground (1).
 All data should have the dimensions (N,H,W), where N is the number of Height-by-Width images in the stack.

-In this documentation we assume the data are 3D so that N, H, and W actually correspond to what we define to be the z, y, and x directions, respectively, and three inferences must be run -- one on each direction (spatially correlated images; ninf=3).
-However, the N axis can instead correspond to the stack dimension of completely uncorrelated images, in which case inference along only the N axis makes sense (spatially uncorrelated images; ninf=1).
+In this documentation we assume the data are 3D so that N, H, and W actually correspond to what we define to be the z, y, and x directions, respectively, and three inferences must therefore be run---one on each direction (spatially correlated images; <NINFERENCES>=3).
+However, the N axis can instead correspond to the stack dimension of completely uncorrelated images, in which case inference along only the N axis makes sense (spatially uncorrelated images; <NINFERENCES>=1).
 In this case the only .npy files below should have the suffix "-z_first.npy"; there should not be any with the suffixes "-x_first.npy" or "-y_first.npy".

 ### Setup